intuited/brawlrating/README.md

     Total mainboard weight: 1809.0
     Total deck weight including commander: 2169.0

+Cards which not part of the dataset (typically new cards added to Arena after the data was mined) are given a integer weight of 0.
+This differs from the floating point 0.0 used in the dataset.
+Thus new cards are readily recognizable in the output.

 Ratings are based on [those collected by redditor schlarpc][1].

 Commander ratings are from [a second spreadsheet][2], mentioned in a comment by schlarpc on the reddit post.